Azure-Samples/media-services-v3-dotnet-core-functions-integration/Functions/README.md

 ![Screen capture](../Images/azfunc5geturlportal.png?raw=true)

-Use Postman to test your Azure functions.
+You can use Postman to test your Azure functions.

 ## Functions documentation